metskem/panzer-plugin/README.md

     -a --actor         Filter the output (client side), actor name to fuzzy match the filter -o --org           Filter the output (server side), org name to exactly match the filter -s --space         Filter the output (server side), space name to exactly match the filter

+    -q --hide-headers  Hide the column headers (handy for processing the output).

 An example to use all filters:  `cf ev --limit 4381 --event-type audit.app.stop --target-name testapp --target-type route --actor user4711 --org my-org --space my-space`